KDE/digikam-doc/post_processing/metadata_editor.rst

         The IPTC Origin View from Edit Metadata Tool

     - **Credits**: record copyright information about the item.

+        - **Byline**: this checkbox allows to edit the names of content creators.
+Multiple text entries limited to 32 characters can be append to the list.
+        - **Byline Title**: this checkbox allows to edit the titles of content creators.
+Multiple text entries limited to 32 characters can be append to the list.
+        - **Contact**: this checkbox allows to edit the persons or organization to contact.
+Multiple text entries limited to 128 characters can be append to the list.
+        - **Credit**: this checkbox allows to edit the content provider.
+This field is limited to 32 characters.
+        - **Source**: this checkbox allows to edit the original owner of content.
+This field is limited to 32 characters.
+        - **Copyright**: this checkbox allows to edit the necessary copyright notice.
+This field is limited to 128 characters.

     .. figure:: images/metadata_editor_iptc_credits.webp
         :alt: